Installation

 ggCaller requires python3.9 to run (which on many default Linux installations is run using python3 rather than python).

-If you encounter permissions issues using Docker, you can download the singularity image from Zenodo
+If you encounter permissions issues using Docker, you can download the apptainer image from Zenodo

-Once downloaded, set up the singularity container using:
+Once downloaded, set up the apptainer container using:

-Once loaded, add the conda bin directory to your path variable and run ggCaller as normal:
+Once loaded, add the conda bin directory to your path variable and run ggCaller as normal, ensuring to copy the database directory to an appropriate path designated by <path/to/ggc_db>:

 PATH=$PATH:/opt/conda/bin